-As a school, we have a policy of zero tolerance towards bullying of any nature (see our anti-bullying policy).
-We recognise that bullying of children with SEND is particularly sensitive, especially when the children are either unaware they are being bullied or they struggle to communicate their experiences.
-The playground and school are always supervised during playtimes and lunchtimes and members of staff, often the class teachers and members of the senior leadership team, are always available to listen and intervene where there is any suggestion of bullying.
-The school's Welfare Officer, shared across our partnered school, is available to help resolve issues at the earliest possible time.

-We teach children that bullying is everyone's responsibility and encourage them to come forwards if they think another child is being bullied.
+As a school, we have a policy of zero tolerance towards bullying of any nature (see our antibullying policy).
+We recognise that bullying of children with SEND is particularly sensitive, especially when the children are either unaware that they are being bullied or struggle to communicate their experiences.
+The playground and school are always supervised during playtimes and lunchtimes by our play team and often class teachers and members of the senior leadership team are available to listen or intervene where there is any suggestion of bullying.
+At Elveden, we teach children that bullying is everyone's responsibility and encourage them to come forwards if they think another child is being bullied.
 We will also investigate complaints of bullying from parents.

-In the academic year 2019-20, we had no complaints of bullying of children with SEND.
+In the academic year 2021-22, we had 0 complaints of bullying of children with SEND.